mwojnars/hypertag/docs/index.md

   </p></div>
 ```

-Without a colon, all content is interpreted as _multiline_ text:
+Without a colon, all content is interpreted as multiline text (_fulltext body_):

     div |
       Line 1